bulatgrzegorz/bulatgrzegorz.github.io/_posts/2023-06-21-few-stories-about-braking-changes.md

 ---
 date: 2023-06-21 13:27:58
 layout: post
-title: "Few stories about braking changes"
+title: "Few stories about breaking changes"
 subtitle:
 description: >-
   Examples of changes that are not obvious breaking changes in libraries code